nocobase/docs/docs/en-US/handbook/multi-keyword-filter/index.md

 ---

-By using the Multi-Keyword Filter plugin, you can manage and query data more efficiently, especially when dealing with large amounts of data and frequent multi-condition filtering scenarios.
+By using the multi-keyword filter plugin, you can manage and query data more efficiently, especially when dealing with large amounts of data and frequent multi-condition filtering scenarios.
 This plugin will significantly improve your work efficiency.